 The employer contribution rate projections are shown below and on the next page for each group: General, Safety, and Air Pollution Control District (APCD).
-All have similar patterns, since the primary driver is the investment returns, while the magnitude of contribution increases and decreases varies by group.
+All have similar patterns, since the primary driver is the investment returns and the UAL amortization schedules, while the magnitude of contribution increases and decreases varies by group.